chrisco210/TempChamberView/README.md

 web to access it from anywhere.

 ## First time login
 The default username for login is root, the default password is password.
-You can change these in the admin panel (coming soon).
+You can (and should) change the password in the settings panel.

 # Temperature Chamber API
 ## Instruction API